wonggw/Optimization-Tricks/README.md

   Can be used for summation, getting the min or max for a range in an array.
   Querying and updating the array will be way faster than brute force method - O(n).

 5. Breadth First Search
   Solves optimization problem in graphs by searching the breadth first.
 Uses a queue(FIFO) to temporary store the node.

 6. Depth First Search
   Solves optimization problem in graphs by searching the depth first.
 Uses a stack(LIFO) to temporary store the node.

 7. Sets  - O(log(n))
   Useful for finding a value in 2 array.
 This is way faster than the brute force method of iterating though 2 array which is O(n<sup>2</sup>).
 This is done by creating a hashing function in memory.

+8. BackTracking - O(n<sup>p</sup>)
+  Using recursion to derive the different combination of a given variable.
+Like all recursion function, there is a termination condition and propagation condition.